ELIZA: Overview

-Design
+Design and implementation

-Weizenbaum originally wrote ELIZA in MAD-SLIP for CTSS on an IBM 7094, as a program to make natural-language conversation possible with a computer.
-To accomplish this, Weizenbaum identified five "fundamental technical problems" for ELIZA to overcome: the identification of critical words, the discovery of a minimal context, the choice of appropriate transformations, the generation of responses appropriate to the transformation or in the absence of critical words and the provision of an ending capacity for ELIZA scripts.
+Weizenbaum originally wrote ELIZA in MAD-SLIP for CTSS on an IBM 7094 as a program to make natural-language conversation possible with a computer.
+To accomplish this, Weizenbaum identified five "fundamental technical problems" for ELIZA to overcome: the identification of key words, the discovery of a minimal context, the choice of appropriate transformations, the generation of responses in the absence of key words, and the provision of an editing capability for ELIZA scripts.
 Weizenbaum solved these problems and made ELIZA such that it had no built-in contextual framework or universe of discourse.
 However, this required ELIZA to have a script of instructions on how to respond to inputs from users.

 ELIZA starts its process of responding to an input by a user by first examining the text input for a "keyword".
 A "keyword" is a word designated as important by the acting ELIZA script, which assigns to each keyword a precedence number, or a RANK, designed by the programmer.
 If such words are found, they are put into a "keystack", with the keyword of the highest RANK at the top.
 The input sentence is then manipulated and transformed as the rule associated with the keyword of the highest RANK directs.
 For example, when the DOCTOR script encounters words such as "alike" or "same", it would output a message pertaining to similarity, in this case "In what way?", as these words had high precedence number.
 This also demonstrates how certain words, as dictated by the script, can be manipulated regardless of contextual considerations, such as switching first-person pronouns and second-person pronouns and vice versa, as these too had high precedence numbers.
 Such words with high precedence numbers are deemed superior to conversational patterns and are treated independently of contextual patterns.